 Each year Hillel, EHS, and Housing agree on the safety plan to allow candles for the purpose of lighting a Chanukah Menorah in the dorms.
 Hillel will provide the specific safety precautions, the Menorah, and candles to each of the students.

 The use of candles for decoration or for lighting is prohibited by the Mass Fire Prevention regulations.
 If you want to pursue the use of open flames as part of decorative arrangements or for serving food, contact the Safety Program with your proposed safety precautions that include the points listed above.
+A fire fighter detail is required.
 Candle fires are PREVENTABLE!

 Safer alternatives include:

-- Candles that are Solar powered and rechargeable battery types with LEDs are greener than the disposable type.
-Battery-operated or electric flameless candles and fragrance warmers, which can look, smell and feel like real candles.
+- Candles with rechargeable batteries and LEDs are greener than the disposable type.
+Battery-operated or electric candles and fragrance warmers, which can look and smelll like real candles.

 - battery-operated lanterns